Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/04-communicating-data.md

 - Knowing the exact amount of data you are sending is required
 ---

-In the previous episodes we have seen that when we run an MPI application, multiple *independent* processes are created which do their own work, on their own data, in their own private memory space.
-But at some point in our program, one rank will want or need to know about the data another rank has.
-Since each rank's data is private to itself, we can't just snoop at another rank's memory and get what we need from there.
-Instead, we have to explicitly *communicate* the data between the ranks.
-Sending and receiving data between ranks make up the most basic building blocks in any MPI application, and the success of your parallelisation often relies on how you communicate data.
+In previous episodes we've seen that when we run an MPI application, multiple *independent* processes are created which do their own work, on their own data, in their own private memory space.
+At some point in our program, one rank will probably need to know about the data another rank has, such as when combining a problem back together which has been parallelised across ranks.
+Since each rank's data is private to itself, we can't just access another rank's memory and get what we need from there.
+We have to instead explicitly *communicate* data between ranks.
+Sending and receiving data between ranks are some of the basic building blocks in any MPI application, and the success of your parallelisation often relies on how you choose to communicate data.

 ## Communicating data using messages

-As we know by now, MPI is a standardised framework for passing data and other messages between independently running processes.
-If we want to share or access data from one rank to another, we have to use the MPI API to send that data in a "message."
-A message contains a number of elements of some particular data type.
-For almost all scientific code, the actual technical details of what a message is under-the-hood doesn't matter.
+As already stated, MPI is a standardised framework for passing data and other messages between independently running processes.
+If we want to share or access data from one rank to another, we use the MPI API to pass that data around in a "message."
+A message is a data structure in MPI which contains your data, usually expressed as a collection of elements of a particular data type.

 Sending and receiving data usually follows a set of standard communication patterns.
-We either want to send data from one specific rank to another, known as point-to-point communication, or to/from multiple ranks all at once, known as collective communication.
-In both cases, we need to *explicitly* "send" something and to *explicitly* "receive" something.
-The reason for emphasis on *explicitly* is because data communication does not magically happen by itself in the background.
-If we do not program data communication, data won't be shared.
-It should be noted that none of this communication happens for free.
-There is an associated overhead which may negatively impact performance if you are working with a large amount of data or are continuously communicating small amounts of data.
+We either want to send data from one specific rank to another, known as point-to-point communication, or to/from multiple ranks all at once to a single target, known as collective communication.
+In both cases, we have to *explicitly* "send" something and to *explicitly* "receive" something.
+The reason for the emphasis on *explicitly* is emphasise that data communication does not happen by itself.
+If we don't program in data communication, data can't be shared.
+None of this communication happens for free, either.
+With every communication, there is an associated overhead which can impact the performance of your program if you are working with a large amount of data, or are communicating too often.

-No matter which communication pattern you use, point-to-point or collective, the same process happens to communicate the data.
-Imagine we have two ranks, rank A and rank B. If rank A wants to send data to rank B (point-to-point), it must first call the appropriate MPI send function, which puts that data into an internal *buffer*; sometimes known as the send buffer.
-Once the data is packed into the buffer, MPI then figures out how to route the message to rank B (usually over some network) and sends the buffer to B. At the same time, rank B must call the data receiving function which listens for messages being sent to it.
-When the message has been routed and sent, rank B now acknowledges that the message has been received successfully, similar to how read receipts work in instant messaging.
+To get an idea of how communication typically happens, imagine we have two ranks: rank A and rank B. If rank A wants to send data to rank B (e.g., point-to-point), it must first call the appropriate MPI send function which puts that data into an internal *buffer*; sometimes known as the send buffer or envelope.
+Once the data is in the buffer, MPI figures out how to route the message to rank B (usually over a network) and sends it to B. To receive the data, rank B must call the data receiving function which will listen for any messages being sent to it.
+When the message has been successfully routed and the data transfer complete, rank B sends an acknowledgement back to rank A to say that the transfer has finished, similarly to how read receipts work in e-mails and instant messages.

 ### Communication modes

-There are actually multiple "modes" on how data is sent in MPI: standard, buffered, synchronous and ready.
-When an MPI communication function is called, control/execution of the program is passed from the calling program to the MPI function.
-The main difference between the communication modes when when control is passed back from the MPI function to the calling program.
+There are actually multiple modes on how data is sent in MPI: standard, buffered, synchronous and ready.
+When an MPI communication function is called, control/execution of the program is passed from the calling program to the MPI function and your program won't continue until MPI is happy that the communication happened successfully.
+The difference between the communication modes is when the communication functions return, passing control back to your program.

+The different communication modes aren't chosen by a flag in a communication function.
+Instead, we use the different modes by using a different function.
+The table below lists the four modes with a description and their associated functions (which will be covered in detail in the following episodes).

 | Mode | Description | MPI Function |
 | - | - | - |